iso88592/hfml/README.md

 HFML is built around the concept of content-first design.
 At its core, the format simplifies how content is expressed and interacted with on the web.
 Here's how it works:
  1. Content as the Primary Focus: HFML's syntax allows the content itself to be front-and-center.
 Components are defined in `<>` and is a recursive type, just like in HTML.
 You can place text content in `{}`, with metadata inside square brackets `[]` controlling how that content is rendered or behaves.
 For example, `<{hello world}>` just outputs "hello world" on the page.

  2. Plain text is always inside `{}`, so it's easy to parse and highlight.
 All HFML texts must be well-formed, and everything inside `{}` are considered to be text.
+The sequence is defined as *literals* from now on. **Please note:** HFML supports hex escape codes inside literals.
+If you want to include a `{` or `}` inside a literal, you **must** use `&#123;` and `&#125;` respectively.
+These escape sequences must be converted back to the corresponding ASCII characters in any frontend or backend processing.
+HFML lexers must accept any valid Unicode characters (including printable ASCII) that are not curly braces.

  3. Simple Metadata Modifiers: Metadata is attached directly to the content using square brackets `[]`, specifying things like styles, actions, and behavior.
 For example: